-\begin{rem} Note that Proposition 1.1 of \cite{CLGHull} provides another way to "read" $P$ on the measured metric space $\p$, but it involves the volumes of the balls $B_{r+\eps}$, which are not given by the process $V$.
+\begin{rem} Note that Proposition 1.1 of \cite{CLGHull} provides another way to "read" $P$ on the measured metric space $\p$.
+However, it involves the volumes of the balls $B_{r+\eps}$, which are not given by the process $V$.
 Our lemma is also quite similar to the main theorem of \cite{cactus2}, although much easier to prove. \end{rem}

-\begin{proof}[Proof of Lemma \ref{eta}] Let $S^+$ be the stable spectrally negative Lévy process of index $\frac{3}{2}$, normalized such that its characteristic exponent is $\psi(\lambda)=\sqrt{8/3}\,\lambda^{3/2}$, conditioned to be positive.
-Let also $(t_i)$ be a measurable enumeration of the jumps of $S^+$ and $(\xi'_i)$ a sequence of i.i.d. random variables with distribution $\nu$.
+\begin{proof}[Proof of Lemma \ref{eta}] Let $S^+$ be the stable spectrally negative Lévy process of index $\frac{3}{2}$ conditioned to stay positive.
+We normalize it in such a way that its characteristic exponent is $\psi(\lambda)=\sqrt{8/3}\,\lambda^{3/2}$.
+Let also $(t_i)$ be a measurable enumeration of the jumps of $S^+$, and let $(\xi'_i)$ be a sequence of i.i.d. random variables with distribution $\nu$.
 We write

-We first show that almost surely, for any $0<a<b$ we have
+We first show that almost surely, for any $0<a<b$, we have